-Jolena is an official CAPA vlogger for spring 2018, sharing her story in weekly posts on CAPA World.
-A Finance and International Business major at University of Pittsburgh, she is studying abroad in Shanghai this semester.
+Martyn Megaloudis is an official CAPA blogger for fall 2018, sharing his story in weekly posts on CAPA World.
+A Marketing major at the University of Pittsburgh, he is studying abroad in Sydney this semester.

 In this week's post, Martyn creates a quick guide based on his exploration of Sydney's art and culture so far and shares several go-to spots for music, art, architecture and nature in the city.

 For today's post, I wanted to talk a bit about some of the art (whether painted or sung) that you can generally find around the CAPA Sydney center and in the city.
 I haven’t managed to hit all of the cultural touchstones of Sydney yet, but here are a few highlights of what I’ve seen so far.
 Small note to take—I know very little about plants, architecture, and art so those sections may be lacking in any expert evaluation.